AdobeDocs/commerce-php/src/pages/developer/validate/test-component.md

 ## Unit and Integration Tests {#test-unit}

-Run the PHPUnit based Magento unit and integration tests.
+Run the PHPUnit based Adobe Commerce and Magento Open Source unit and integration tests.
-See the [Magento Testing Overview].
+See the [Testing Overview].

 ## Functional testing {#test-functional}

-For further testing with the Magento functional testing frameworks, see [Functional Testing Framework] and [Magento Functional Testing Framework].
+For further testing with the functional testing frameworks, see [Functional Testing Framework].

 ## Test using Magento Open Source {#test-comm}